This is my first pork dish here., and it has been a while.

 It is very rare that I cook pork at home and in general its not a meat which everybody enjoys.

 I myself, I am quite difficult and choosy when I cook and eat pork

-Nowadays I have seen more useless cuts of pork meat around then ever before.
+Nowadays I have seen more useless cuts of pork meat around than ever before.

-Another factor is the fat content, and I am the type of person who detests chewing for minutes on a wobbly pieces of fat.
+Another factor is the fat content, and I am the type of person who detests chewing for minutes on a wobbly piece of fat.